iay/mdq-server-docker/static/README.md

 ## Testing

-You can run the `mdq-server-static` deployment directly using the `./test` script in order to test the configuration in an environment that does not have Docker available.
+You can run the deployment directly using the `./test` script in order to test the configuration in an environment that does not have Docker available.